Nexie107/Alertweet/README.md

 * Si vous souhaitez voir vos fonctions personnalisées intégrées au projet, parlez-en [ici](https://github.com/Nexie107/Alertweet/discussions/1) !

 # :us:/:uk: Documentation
+*:information_source: Remind to stay updated using the [Changelog](/Changelog.md).
+Changes from the last release are marked with a " ⭐ " here.*
 **:warning: Disclaimer: All responsibility is disclaimed regarding the use of this application, including in terms of the notified content and proper functioning.
 I am not liable for the content published on Twitter (X) that you are seeking to monitor.**
 ## What is Alertweet
 Alertweet is a tool developed on Google Apps Script that allows receiving personalized notifications for posts from a public Twitter account.
 This enables filtering tweets based on: